Trader Joe's workers set to vote on forming a union

 A union election at the Trader Joe's store, in Western Massachusetts' bucolic Pioneer Valley is set for Wednesday and Thursday, with 88 employees at the store eligible to vote.
 A win for the union could set a precedent for the chain's more than 500 locations across the U.S.

-"We are thrilled to have a date and are excited about the final vote count," Trader Joe's United, a group of workers leading the effort, said on Twitter.
+"We've had a majority of support since the time we went public, that hasn't changed," said Maeg Yosef, a worker of 18 years at the store who is one of the key organizers in the drive.
+She added that employees were "incredibly excited and ready to vote."

-Employees were spurred to organize after the company slashed its contribution to workers' retirement accounts, an organizer previously told CBS MoneyWatch.
-The company has long contributed about 15% of workers' pay, but recently dropped the contribution to 10% and made it at the company's discretion, according to Maeg Yosef, one of the organizers of the union drive.
+Employees were spurred to organize after the company slashed its contribution to workers' retirement accounts, Yosef said.
+The company has long contributed about 15% of workers' pay, but recently dropped the contribution to 10% and made it at the company's discretion.

 Trader Joe's did not immediately respond to a request for comment.